AmirahAdnan/Artificial-Intelligence-Project/README.md

  _____________________________________________________________
   </p>

-**### 1.1  Objectives:**
+**### 1.1  Problem Statement :**

-:pushpin: To automate user identification via face detection and recognition.

-:pushpin: To detect face attendance in image.

-:pushpin: To detect face attendance in real-time video stream.

-:pushpin: To record attendance of identified student.
+:pushpin: Traditional student attendance marking

+:pushpin: technique is often facing a lot of trouble and take time.

+:pushpin: Traditional method are usually disturbing learning and teaching process.

+:pushpin: Class with many students might be difficult to pass the attendance sheet.

+:pushpin: Student can tick attendance for friend who is absent.

 <p align="center">
 _____________________________________________________________